marigold-dev/training-nft-3/README.md

 ## Let's play

 1. Connect with your wallet an choose `alice` account (or one of the administrators you set on the smart contract earlier).
-You are redirected to the Administration /mint page as there is no nft minted yet
+You are redirected to the Administration/mint page as there is no minted NFT yet
-2. Enter these values on the form for example :
+2. Create an asset, for example:

-- name : Saint Emilion - Franc la Rose
+- `name`: Saint Emilion - Franc la Rose
-- symbol : SEMIL
+- `symbol`: SEMIL
-- description : Grand cru 2007
+- `description`: Grand cru 2007
-- quantity : 1000
+- `quantity`: 1000

-3. Click on `Upload an image` an select a bottle picture on your computer
+3. Click on `Upload an image` and select a bottle picture on your computer
 4. Click on Mint button

 ![minting.png](./doc/minting.png)

-Your picture will be pushed to IPFS and will display, then you are asked to sign the mint operation
+Your picture will be pushed to IPFS and be displayed, then your wallet will ask you to sign the `mint` operation.

 - Confirm operation
-- Wait less than 1 minutes until you get the confirmation notification, the page will refresh automatically
+- Wait less than 1 minute to get the confirmation notification, the page will be automatically refreshed.

 ![minted.png](./doc/minted.png)